877 225 2251

 Imagine having a gathering, whether it is between you and a group of people, or just you and Allah, enveloped by a crowd of Angels.
 Such is the remarkable experience of Laylat-ul-Qadr, to worship joyfully alongside feeling a spiritual growth.

-What's so special about Laylat-ul-Qadr?
+What is special about Laylat-ul-Qadr?

 “Whoever prays during the night of Qadr with faith and hoping for its reward will have all of his previous sins forgiven.”
 [Bukhari and Muslim]